Wondering how much caffeine is in Coke Zero compared to other sodas?

 The first thing to do when determining how healthy a product is is to look at the nutrition facts.

-Aside from 0 calories, Coke Zero also boasts 0 fat and 0 carbohydrates.
-This makes it a magnet for those trying to lose body fat.
+In addition to 0 calories, Coke Zero also contains 0 fat and 0 carbohydrates, making it a magnet for those trying to lose body fat.

 But that’s not the entire picture.
 We also have to look at the ingredients.
 Carbonated water generally has the same effects as water, so it’s not much to worry about.